markelduarte/CodeTest_Pay-Calculator/README.md

 ```
 $ pip install pytest
 ```
-or run the following command in the root directory of this repository:
+or run the following command in the root directory of this project:
 ```
 $ pip install -r requirements.txt
 ```